-This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 0BH.
-The default value of this register after power up is 00H.
-This register indicates the data rate table used for each drive.
-Refer to CR1F for Drive Type register.
+CR0B can only be accessed in the configuration state and after the CSR has been initialized to 0BH.
+The default value of this register after power up is 00H (Table 90).
+CR0B indicates the Drive Rate table used for each drive (see Table 22).
+Refer to section CR1F on page 108 for the Drive Type register.

-Table 55 - CR0B
+Table 90 - CR0B